martysama0134/how-to-general/skype-n-proxy/README.md

 ---
 ## 2.2 How to find public proxy servers

-There are several sites containing many proxy servers.
+There are several sites containing many lists of proxy servers.
 One of them is [HMA - Proxy List](https://www.hidemyass.com/proxy).